K\"ahler metrics via Lorentzian Geometry in dimension four: Shear and twist

 where \be \iiX=\ii:=\ip{\cd{\yy}{X}}{\xx} - \ip{\cd{\xx}{X}}{\yy}=\ip{X}{[\xx,\yy]}. \end{equation} As with the shear coefficients, $(\iiX)^2 = 4\det\n^s\!X$ is invariant, namely it is the square of the twist function. \begin{remark}\lb{iota} Starting from Section~\ref{cx-str} and throughout the paper, the distribution $\HH$ will always be oriented.
 We will use this to {\em fix the sign of $\ii$} by the convention that $\ii$ is always computed as in \Ref{eqn:twist0} with respect to an {\em oriented orthonormal frame}, oriented to agree with the orientation of $\HH$. \end{remark}

 Note that relations \Ref{eqn:shear2} have interesting consequences.
-For example, if $X$ is a vertical field with respect to a submersion, while $\HH$ is its horizontal distribution, then $X$ is shear-free, because the bracket of a vertical vector field with a horizontal one is vertical.
+For example, if $X$ is a vertical field for a Riemannian submersion, while $\HH$ is its horizontal distribution, then $X$ is shear-free, because the bracket of a vertical vector field with a horizontal one is vertical.